Brazil's Vale third-quarter net falls 66 percent; Guinea mine on hold

 GUINEA MINE ON HOLD

+The impact of the company's weak sales and operational profitability could be large when a review of investment plans is announced in December.

 Chief Executive Murilo Ferreira has already put investments in Canada and Brazil on hold.
-On October 4 Vale said it was suspending operations at three Brazilian iron ore pellet plants.
+On October 4 the company said it suspended operations at three Brazilian iron ore pellet plants.

-On Wednesday, the company added the Simandou high-grade iron ore deposit to the list of projects on hold.
+On Wednesday, the company's earnings report added the giant Simandou high-grade iron ore deposit in the West African nation of Guinea to the list of projects moved to the bottom of the spending list.

-The $1.3 billion Zogota mine at Simandou was to have started output by year end, but Vale said the mine's scope and timetable are now under review and gave no startup date.
+Vale said in July that the $1.3 billion Zogota mine in the Simandou area was to have started output by the end of 2012.
+Its latest earnings statement said that the Zogota mine's scope and timetable are now under review.
+It gave no date for a startup.

 Reuters reported on September 26 that the company might suspend the project.